apendley/CocosCodea/README.md

 If you have a suggestion for an optimization or CocosCodea in general, or if you'd like to contribute, just let me know.

 **A special note:** On retina iPads, Codea automatically double-sizes any sprites with an image that don't have an @2x version.
-CocosCodea undoes this double sizing by default, so non-retina sprites will draw at half size on retina devices. in ccConfig.lua, you can re-enable Codea's scaling by setting CC_ENABLE_CODEA_2X_MODE to true, but then any images that do have an  @2x version will be drawn at double size on retina devices.
-So, if you w**a**nt everything to work the same on all devices, you either need to leave CC_ENABLE_CODEA_2X_MODE disabled, and only use art with @2x versions, or enable CC_ENABLE_CODEA_2X_MODE, and only use art without @2x versions.
+CocosCodea undoes this double sizing, so non-retina sprites will draw at half size on retina devices (this is actually the standard for iOS).
+If you want to use non-retina sprites, for now you must scale them by ContentScaleFactor so that they display correctly on retina iPads.
+Or, use only sprites with retina versions.
+ I'm trying to find a way to enable a "Double size mode" flag that will reinstate the Codea scaling behavior, but so far have not been successful.

 What's here:
 -